isomerpages/mindef-sg101/resources/resource-packages/_posts/2023-08-16-post-Total Defence Resources.md

 The aim of the exercise is to get individuals, communities and businesses thinking about the question, ***"Are you ready for disruptions?",*** and to put Total Defence into action by putting in place their own contingency plans for disruptions.

-More information regarding the Total Defence Sandbox can be found [here](https://go.gov.sg/tdsandboxdetails).
+More information regarding Exercise SG Ready can be found [here](https://go.gov.sg/tdsandboxdetails).

 ********
 #### **Total Defence Sandbox**